OkieOth/easyamqp/README.md

 # Project content
 * easyamqp - library crate
-* examples/con_test - example binary that plays with the lib for connection tests
+* examples/easyrun - example binary that plays with the lib - no read use currently

 # Usage